scaleapi/launch-python-client/docs/concepts/model_endpoints.md

 ## Creating Sync Model Endpoints

 Sync model endpoints are useful for latency-sensitive tasks, such as real-time inference.
+Sync endpoints are more expensive than async endpoints.
+!!!
+Note
-Sync endpoints are more expensive than async endpoints, and they require at least 1 `min_worker`.
+    Sync model endpoints require at least 1 `min_worker`.

 ```py title="Creating a Sync Model Endpoint"
 import os